f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

    .. image:: ../pictures/lab2/apigw-udf-webshell.png
       :align: center

 #.
 In the ``NGINX Plus APIGW-1`` SSH session, issue the ``nginx -T`` command to get a dump of the full NGINX configuration.
 Note the relative lack of configuration on the data plane.
+(If you are seeing permission issues, you may need to utilize SUDO priviliges to execute the nginx -T command.)

    .. code-block:: bash